Veterinary Technician Schools in Alaska

 Other programs may call for test scores (e.g, SAT or ACT), personal interviews, or background checks.
 It also behooves candidates to have some experience working with animals.

-As of March 2021, there were no CVTEA-accredited, on-campus programs for vet techs in Alaska, but there were several online vet tech programs.
+As of September 2024, there were no CVTEA-accredited, on-campus programs for vet techs in Alaska, but there were several online vet tech programs.
 These web-based programs typically involve a combination of online didactic coursework and in-house clinicals, which may be completed at qualifying veterinary facilities close to a student’s home.

 For example, St. Petersburg College offers a three-year, online associate of science (AS) program in veterinary technology.
 St. Petersburg recently completed an $11 million, 32,000 sq. ft. veterinary technology facility, and while distance-based students aren’t required to visit, they can take advantage of the world-class amenities.
-The online program boasts three convenient starting dates in August, January, and May, and is open to applicants who have worked (or volunteered) at a veterinary hospital for at least 40 hours.
+The online program boasts three convenient starting dates in August, January, and May and is open to applicants who have worked (or volunteered) at a veterinary hospital for at least 40 hours.

 Coursework includes animal anatomy, veterinary medical terminology, animal breeds & behavior, anesthesia, emergency medicine, and avian & exotic pet medicine.
 One measure of a program’s effectiveness is the three-year VTNE passing rate for program graduates, a statistic that must be reported by law.
-Between 2016 and 2019, an impressive 74 percent of St. Petersburg’s vet tech graduates passed the VTNE on their first attempt.
+Between 2021 and 2024, an impressive 80 percent of St. Petersburg’s vet tech graduates passed the VTNE on their first attempt.

 Purdue University offers a part-time, online associate program in veterinary nursing designed for those working as a veterinary assistant who are interested in advancing their careers.
 Classes in the 70 credit hour program include anatomy; physiology; pharmacy procedures; diagnostic imaging for vet techs; clinical pathology; small animal nursing; animal agriculture; anesthesia; and laboratory animal health.